 During the first week, students familiarized themselves with the basics of virtual and augmented reality.
 They learned how users move in immersive environments and how they interact with them.
 In addition, the students learned what differentiates virtual reality applications from classic 2D applications and what their advantages and disadvantages are.
 During the second week, the students applied what they had learned in small projects and gained hands-on experience with augmented and virtual reality hardware.
 The projects were provided by Roche Diagnostics, which had taken over the key partnership of Winter School 2019.

 15 local and international students have worked on five cases on Artificial Intelligence provided by Swiss companies.
-The Lucerne School of Information Technology thanks all participating students and companies who made this happen and an enriching experience.
+The Lucerne School of Computer Science and Information Technology thanks all participating students and companies who made this happen and an enriching experience.